justina0412/jc_blog/_posts/2020-05-01-Chapman-Blog12.md

 Useful Git Commands
 -------------------------------

-Now that my last semester of Senior Design is coming to an end, I thought it would be useful to know many common Git commands that I could've used the past year and/or may be useful in the future.
-There will be some commands that I've used recently, in the past, and some I've never used before. :)
+Now that my last semester of Senior Design is coming to an end, I thought it would be useful to know many common Git commands that I've used this past year and/or may be useful in the future. :)

 #### Git clone